 “Right after COVID-19 and vaccines, the next most-used injectable drug is insulin and it’s growing exponentially,” Crawford says.
 “Diabetes is an out-of-control disease, and there’s no cure.
 This device is a boon for people who are insulin users.”

-Since the device is safe for animals too, both vets and pet owners will find it easier to inject cats and dogs who have diabetes or other medical issues — furry friends won’t have a fear of needles like with a standard syringe.
+Since the device is safe for animals too, both vets and pet owners will find it easier to inject cats and dogs who have diabetes or other medical issues — pets won’t have a fear of needles like with a standard syringe.

 Injectable Drug Market Continues to Skyrocket